Histone-modifying enzymes: Proline Isomerization

 Isomerization involves transforming a molecule so that it adopts a different structural conformation; proline isomerization plays an integral role in the modification of histone tails.
 Fpr4 is the prolyl isomerase enzyme (PPIase) which converts the amino acid proline (P) on histones between the cis and trans conformations.
 While Fpr4 has catalytic activity on a number of prolines on the N-terminal region of core histone H3 (P16, P30 and P38), it most readily binds to P38.

-Near H3P38 lies near the lysine (K) residue H3K36, and changes in P38 can affect the methylation status of K36.
+H3P38 lies near the lysine (K) residue H3K36, and changes in P38 can affect the methylation status of K36.
 The two possible P38 isomers available, cis and trans, cause differential effects that are opposite of each other.
 The cis position induces compact histones and decreases the ability of proteins to bind to the DNA, thus preventing methylation of K36 and decreasing gene transcription.
 Conversely, the trans position of P38 promotes a more open histone conformation, allowing for K36 methylation and leading to an increase gene transcription.